Sustainable luxury at Tri: our stay at Sri Lanka’s best eco hotel

 Owners Rob Drummond and wife Lara Baumann Drummond bought the land in 2003, with a vision to transform this former cinnamon plantation into Sri Lanka’s first truly contemporary sustainable luxury design hotel.
 Construction took two years (during which no trees were cut down or damaged on the property!), and the end result is the Tri of today: “a masterpiece of forward-thinking flair where mathematical marries artistic, and intelligence embraces emotion”.

-Proximity to nature is what underpins everything at Tri; from the construction of the resort its food, the wellness sanctuary vibes to the activities on offer (more on all this below!).
+Proximity to nature is what underpins everything at Tri; from the construction of the resort to its food, the wellness sanctuary vibes to the activities on offer (more on all this below!).
 Spa treatments, Quantum Yoga sessions, and the tastiest of dining are just a few of Tri’s many, many perks - while the atmosphere is peaceful in a way that you feel like you’re walking through a constant meditation session.

 This is the kind of place that attracts certain types of travellers; those looking for digital detox and inspiration will find themselves rejuvenated.
 Couples seeking romance will discover a tranquil hideaway.
 Nature lovers will find the hotel’s wildlife-filled location awe-inspiring.
 No matter what brings you here to begin with, there’s no doubt that this is an ultra-inspiring setting for the mind, body, and soul.